 P.O.
-Box 2921, 13030 Safat, Kuwait Tel: (965) 246-8800 241-8980 Fax: (965) 241-9060/90/91/92
+Box 2921, 13030 Safat, Kuwait

+Tel: (965) 246-8800 241-8980 Fax: (965) 243-6289 241-9090

-In its thirty-sixth year of existence, the Kuwait Fund was the first of the development finance institutions created by OPEC member countries.
+Established in 1961, the Kuwait Fund was the first of the development finance institutions created by an OPEC member country.
 Initially, its mandate was to finance development projects in other Arab countries, hence the word "Arab" in its name.
-All developing countries became eligible in 1974 following a massive increase in its capital.
+All developing countries became eligible in 1974 following a massive increase in its capital which currently stands at US\$ 6.1 billion.
 The KFAED assists developing countries in their economic development by extending loans, guarantees and grants as well as providing technical assistance grants required to facilitate the implementation of development plans.
+Due to its statutory limitations it will not participate in equity.
+Furthermore, the Fund avoids potentially sensitive projects in social areas, as well as projects without adequate cash flow.
+The lending conditions depend basically upon the nature of the project and the beneficiary country's overall economic situation.